Disney’s “Full Court President” (An Oral History)

 I became curious about how this movie came together, and how it came apart, and began tracking down some of the players involved.

-Over the past years, I used those interviews to piece together this oral history:
+I’ve used my interviews with those people, collected over the past few years, to piece together this oral history:

 Kevin Halligan, son of Full Court President screenwriter Dwight Halligan: My dad was not…I don’t know how to say this…he wasn’t a well man.
 I mean, he’d had some success.
 He’d written a few Twilight Zone episodes.
 Then he came up with something called Cat Detectives for Disney in 1966.